 Techie's roommate, who had been reading over her shoulder as she wrote, glanced at her.
 "Feel better?"

-The geek at her keyboard gave a predatory grin that rivaled that of the Joker, "Immensely."
+The geek at her keyboard gave a predatory grin, "Immensely."